53 equal temperament: Notation

-Unfortunately, the notes run out of letter-order, and up to quadruple sharps and flats are required.
+The note names run out of letters, and quadruple sharps and flats can be required.
 As a result, a just major 3rd must be spelled as a diminished 4th.

 Ups and downs notation keeps the notes in order and also preserves the traditional meaning of sharp and flat.
 It uses up and down arrows, written as a caret or a lower-case "v", usually in a sans-serif font.
 One arrow equals one step of 53-TET.
 In note names, the arrows come first, to facilitate chord naming.
 The many enharmonic equivalences allow great freedom of spelling.